craigbuckler/craigbuckler/README.md

 You may have seen some of my stuff at [SitePoint.com](https://www.sitepoint.com/author/craig-buckler) and a few other places.

+---

 ## 🚧 Current projects

 <a href="https://github.com/craigbuckler/progressive-image.js"><img src="https://github-readme-stats.vercel.app/api/pin/?username=craigbuckler&repo=progressive-image.js" alt="progressive-image.js statistics" align="right"></a>

-🐳 [**Docker for Web Developers** book and video course](https://dockerwebdev.com/) which is for anyone who thinks Docker is complex and isn't for them.
+🐳 My [**Docker for Web Developers** book and video course](https://dockerwebdev.com/) is for anyone who thinks Docker is too complex and isn't for them.

 🦕 [**A first look at Deno** presentation](https://conference.techexeter.uk/speakers/craig-buckler.html) to be shown at the [TechExeter conference on 9 and 10 September 2020](https://conference.techexeter.uk/).